Apl223/Portfolio/Cybersecurity/Labs/DVWA/Cross Site Request Forgery/README.md

 ### Security Level: Medium
 #
 * This seem to have worked just fine with my previous HTML page, so I looked at the source code.
-* Looks like there is some access control implemented to see if the connection comes from the same domain, which it does.
+* **Looks like there is some access control implemented to see if the connection comes from the same domain (192.168.1.8), which it does.**
 #
 ![](./images/CSRF_Medium1.png)
 #